The Trainers Hub: A Q&A with Its Creator, Network Director Bronwyn Keefe

 How will these trainers benefit from becoming certified members of the Trainers Hub?

 BK: The Trainers Hub will give them access to new revenue-generating opportunities and enable them to expand their impact in the field of social work practice.
 They can also leverage the BUSSW brand at the same time that they’re building their own brand.
-Trainers will get more mileage nationally from having a BUSSW trainer title, and they can maximize their contribution to our profession by building the competencies of this critical workforce.
+Trainers will get more mileage nationally from having a BUSSW Network Trainer title, and they can maximize their contribution to our profession by building the competencies of this critical workforce.

 BU’s Digital Education Incubator (DL&I) provided funding for this lifelong learning initiative.